Nightwork: Sexuality, Pleasure, and Corporate Masculinity in a Tokyo Hostess Club: Content

 The work also tells of gender roles in Japan and features of the contemporary Japanese family.
 Working men, due to their obligation to engage in socializing, are often absent from the home.
 The Japanese government in the 1980s granted after-work entertainment such as hostess clubs tax-deductible expense status as a result of the idea that its integrality to corporate culture would help Japan's economic success.
-Men were at home typically only on the weekends, a well-documented phenomenon, leading to the colloquial term for fathers and husbands in contemporary Japanese society, "our Sunday friend."
+Men were at home typically only on the weekends, a well-documented phenomenon, leading to the colloquial term for fathers and husbands in contemporary Japanese society, "our Sunday friend".

 Research

 Anne Allison, currently professor of cultural anthropology at Duke University in the United States, wrote Nightwork through participant-observation ethnography.
-Allison, who received her Ph.D. in anthropology in 1986 from the University of Chicago, actually worked as a hostess girl at a club in Tokyo she calls "Bijo" to perform her research.
+Allison, who received her Ph.D. in anthropology in 1986 from the University of Chicago, worked for four months as a hostess at a club in Roppongi as part of her ethnographic research.
 She observed and interviewed hostesses and other club workers as well as wives of the men who frequented such clubs and others.
 The unique perspective developed in the work derives from the fact that the clubs are viewed through the eyes of a woman and feminist anthropologist, who actually worked in the environment on a daily basis.
 Some critics have suggested, however, that Allison insufficiently addressed the degree to which her identity as a Caucasian Westerner may have influenced the interactions she took part in and observed in the hostess club.

 The book was published in 1994, while the fieldwork was done in the mid-1980s.
 Some social changes occurred with the collapse of the Japanese bubble economy in the early 1990s.
 As a result, some believe that the book was out of date even when first published.